feingoof/wcs-workshop-registration/readme.md

 After that, a trigger has to be installed so that the processing function is run when new registrations arrive and when manual actions are performed in the sheet.

+In certain situations the application will send an email notification about required manual interaction.
+These notifications are sent to the address defined in `constants.ts`, so that has to be configured.

 ## Architecture
 The application is designed as a state machine.
 When a new registration occurs, the data is read from the raw registration data sheet, certain fields are processed, and the processed data is written to an application internal sheet in the `NEW` state.